arqex/react-datetime/migrateToV3.md

 Version 3 is a big refactor of react-datetime.
 We have tried to not to change the API drastically, but some of the props has been renamed or removed, trying to make them clearer for the developer.
 A complete list of changes is:

 * The props are read directly when possible, not deriving the state from them anymore.
+* The props that were used to set initial values, like `defaultValue`, `viewDate` or `viewMode` are renamed with the  `initial` prefix to express better their intention. `initialValue`, `initialViewDate`, `initialViewMode`.
 * `disableCloseOnClickOutside` prop is now `closeOnClickOutside` (avoid double negations).
 * `onBlur` and `onFocus` props are renamed to `onClose` and `onOpen` since they had nothing to do with the blur event and it was misleading for some users.
 If we want to listen to the input's `onBlur` and `onFocus` use `inputProps`.
 * Time is not updated anymore on right clicks.
 * The new prop `renderView` can be used to customize the whole calendar markup.
 * The new prop `updateOnView` can be used to decide when to update the date.
+* `onViewModeChange` prop has been renamed to `onNavigate` when the current view has changed.
 * We can add a listener to new prop `onBeforeNavigate` in order to detect when the current view is going to change.
 We can use it to block the navigation or create custom navigation flows.
-* `onViewModeChange` prop has been renamed to `onNavigate` when the current view has changed.
 * Two new imperative methods `setViewDate` and `navigate` methods allows to update the current view shown by the app.
 * Clicking on days from the previous or next month in the days view should work properly now.
 * Month, year and time views for locales that don't use gregorian numbers should work properly now.